-Port Olry is at the end of Espiritu Santo Island‘s sealed road – i.e. as far as you can go on Santo with a hired car or taxi drivers.
+Port Olry is at the end of Espiritu Santo Island‘s sealed road – i.e. as far as you can go on Santo with a hired car or taxi driver.
 The village feels like an isolated slice of paradise.
 We decided to stay there for most of our time on Santo Island.
-There are indeed many things to do in Port Olry, even for those who don’t want to relax on the magnificent beach.
+There are indeed many things to do in Port Olry, even for those who don’t just want to relax on the magnificent beach.

 Indeed, Port Olry is the biggest village on Santo and the second biggest village in Vanuatu.
 It brings the best of both worlds: many activities to enjoy, with the calm and the relaxing pace of a village.

 The obvious things to do in Port Olry

 The number one thing to do in Port Olry as soon as you arrive is simply to stop and look around you.
 It looks like a postcard.

 The sand is white, the water is turquoise, the palm trees provide a bit of shade, and the nearby island is a lovely touch to finish the perfect painting.
 Some say Champagne Beach is Vanuatu’s best beach, but I seriously wonder if Port Olry shouldn’t get the #1 spot.

 They are used to receiving tourists in Port Olry.
 It’s a village, but you will find many small bungalows and treehouses along the seashore for tourists, as well as small restaurants and bars.
 The menus and prices were quite similar all along the beach – and a bit expensive to be honest.
 But it’s an excellent opportunity to refresh in the shade of a hut while soaking up the views and participate in the local economy as the businesses in Port Olry seemed all owned by locals.

 But we don’t like to sit and look for too long.
 If like us, you’re after active holidays, you will find plenty of options of active things to do in Port Olry.